 Slot on ATX Motherboards

 ATX is the largest and the most common form factor for commercial PCs.
-Motherboards with this form factor can feature two to three x16 slots along with a few x1 slots.
+Motherboards with this form factor can feature two to three x16 slots and a few x1 slots.

 Slot on Mini ITX Motherboards

-Mini ITX motherboards, on the other hand, are considered the least expandable.
-They ONLY feature a single x16 slot which in most cases is used by the graphics card.
+Mini ITX motherboards, on the other hand, are considered the least expendable.
+They ONLY feature a single x16 slot which the graphics card uses in most cases.

 But other than that, there is nothing more you can do.
 For instance, if you are a streamer, you will have no place to plug in the video capture card here.